Luca-Hsu/Luca-Hsu/README.md

 ## 👋 Hi I'm Novar!

-💻 I work here as a programer and I'd love to study in web3.
+💻 As a programmer, I'm immersed in the world of web3 and AI.
+Passionate about exploring the limitless possibilities within these domains, I'm committed to innovating and making a positive impact on the world.

 ✈️ Let's build it!